A blurred image of people in the street

 We would like to welcome nominations for exceptional research which has had a significant impact in the field of Forensic Psychology, for example further research, practice and policy.

-Please note that those within five years of their Doctorate Level research should consider the Excellence in Forensic Psychology Practice/Research (Early Career) Award.
+Please note that applicants within five years of their Doctorate Level research should consider the Excellence in Forensic Psychology Practice/Research (Early Career) Award.

 Entry criteria

-Nominations can be made either by or on behalf of an academic psychologist who conduct Forensic Psychology research.
+Nominations can be made either by or on behalf of an academic psychologist who undertakes Forensic Psychology research.

-• The nominee must be a member of the Division of Forensic Psychology (DFP)
+• The nominee must be a member of the Division of Forensic Psychology.

 • The nominator can be anyone.